mkingsnorth/flowify_docs/docs/troubleshooting.rst

 To resolve this, depending on what the object is needed for you can:

 #.
-Manually retopologise the Source Object into  Quad Topology so that it can be more easily deformed;
+Manually retopologise the Source Object into quad based topology so that it can be more easily deformed;
 #.
 Alternatively, you can add to the Source Object a *Remesh* modifier with a relatively small Voxel Setting (careful with smaller values that can crash Blender) combined with a *Smooth* modifier set to a high number of iterations (100-200) to smooth the result.
 This can work in cases where poly count matters less, such as Rendering or 3D Print applications:

     .. image:: images/text_fixed_1.jpg